-A. Trips are open for sign ups each semester on the second day of classes at 6pm.”
-“You can pay by cash, check, or Eagle Express.
+A. Trip release is held the second week of classes each semester.
+Any RAC fee paying member can sign up.
+Payment is accepted by cash, check, or card.
 Staff members can give you trip descriptions and any additional information you may need.

 Q. What do I need to bring on the trip?

 A. All trip participants are responsible for all of their own clothing, spending money, as well as personal items such as toiletries, water bottles, and eating utensils.
 Southern Adventures will provide all gear related to the activity .
 A personal gear checklist will be provided at the pre-trip meeting.

 A. Pre-trip meetings are important for a number of reasons.
 Important information is covered, paperwork is completed, participants are sized for gear, and most importantly it is a chance for all participants to meet each other prior to the trip.